shane0/shane0.github.io/docs/basics.md

 In Buddhism, there are several meditation practices that use dichotomies or pairs of opposites.

-- One well-known practice is the development of mindfulness (sati) and clear comprehension (sampajañña).
+- One well-known practice is the development of MINDFULNESS (sati) and clear comprehension (sampajañña).
 - Another practice that involves dichotomies is the contemplation of the rise and fall of physical and mental phenomena (udaya-vaya).
 - Additionally, the Four Noble Truths also involve a dichotomy, with the first truth being the recognition of dukkha (suffering) and the fourth truth being the path to the end of suffering.